 When a field trip is to be taken, your child will bring home a permission slip giving the destination and date.
 This form must be signed and returned to the teacher by the legal guardian before your child will be allowed to go on the trip.
-No child will attend a fieldtrip without a signed permission note.
-Every effort should be made to pay for fieldtrip costs.
-Children must ride the school bus to the fieldtrip and return to the school on the bus.
-Parents cannot check children out at the end of a fieldtrip to go home.
-No child may leave a fieldtrip except for an extreme medical emergency and only with the approval from an administrator.
+No child will attend a field trip without a signed permission note.
+Every effort should be made to pay for the field trip costs.
+Children must ride the school bus to the field trip and return to the school on the bus.
+Parents cannot check children out at the end of a field trip to go home.
+No child may leave a field trip except for an extreme medical emergency and only with the approval from an administrator.